VladimirDinic/WDColorPicker/README.md

         super.viewDidLoad()
         // Do any additional setup after loading the view, typically from a nib. self.colorPicker.delegate = self
     }

-    override func didReceiveMemoryWarning() {
-        super.didReceiveMemoryWarning()
-        // Dispose of any resources that can be recreated.
-    }

     func colorChanged(colorPicker: WDColorPickerView, color: UIColor) {